 Eyebrow windows are the semi-arched windows that are almost always positioned above other, standard square windows.
 Because of their position and individual shape, eyebrow windows come with issues that no other windows do when it comes to picking your perfect window treatment.

 The Sunburst recommendation for eyebrow windows: Plantation shutters.
-Any other window treatment has serious drawbacks when put on eyebrow windows.
+Any other window treatment has serious drawbacks when combined with eyebrow windows.
 Shades, drapes and blinds mask the interesting shape and any lengthy window treatment might cover the negative space between the eyebrow window and the square window underneath it.
 Since shutters are able to be custom-manufactured to seamlessly fit in the frame of your window, they’re easily the best option for this window shape.

 Casement windows are different from the majority of windows.
 Casement windows are hinged on a side, and open and close by swinging in and out, typically via crank or lever.
 Since they have a unique operating mechanism, casement windows need an unobtrusive window treatment that can still look great and protect your privacy.
 So what do you choose for casement windows in Minneapolis?

 The Sunburst recommendation for casement windows: Plantation shutters or shades.
 Plantation shutters can be fit to your frame to make room for a lever or crank–which lets you open and close your window without any hassle.
 Both Roman and cellular shades can also work well on casement windows, although you might have to pull aside the shade when you want to open or close it.